KhaledSharif/quantopian-ensemble-methods/README.md

-Table 1: The table below compares the average values of the alpha and beta coefficients over 12-month periods for each of the three classification methods when used in simulation over the time-period 2010 to 2015.
+<center> <sub> Table 1: The table below compares the average values of the alpha and beta coefficients over 12-month periods for each of the three classification methods when used in simulation over the time-period 2010 to 2015. </sub> </center>